bentoml/Yatai/README.md

 </details>

+---

+## Why Yatai?

+🍱 Made for BentoML, deploy at scale

+- Scale [BentoML](https://github.com/bentoml) to its full potential on a distributed system, optimized for cost saving and performance.
+- Manage deployment lifecycles to deploy, update, or roll back via API or Web UI.
+- Centralized registry providing the **foundation for CI/CD** via artifact management APIs, labeling, and WebHooks for custom integration.

+🚅 Cloud native & DevOps friendly

+- Kubernetes-native workflow via [BentoDeployment CRD](https://docs.bentoml.org/projects/yatai/en/latest/concepts/bentodeployment_crd.html) (Custom Resource Definition), which can easily fit into an existing GitOps workflow.
+- Native [integration with Grafana](https://docs.bentoml.org/projects/yatai/en/latest/observability/metrics.html) stack for observability.
+- Support for traffic control with Istio.
+- Compatible with all major cloud platforms (AWS, Azure, and GCP).

 ## Getting Started

--   [Documentation](https://docs.bentoml.org/projects/yatai/) - Overview of the Yatai docs and related resources
+- 📖 [Documentation](https://docs.bentoml.org/projects/yatai/) - Overview of the Yatai docs and related resources
--   [Installation](https://docs.bentoml.org/projects/yatai/en/latest/installation/index.html) - Hands-on instruction on how to install Yatai for production use
+- ⚙️ [Installation](https://docs.bentoml.org/projects/yatai/en/latest/installation/index.html) - Hands-on instruction on how to install Yatai for production use
+- 👉 [Join our Slack community](https://l.linklyhq.com/l/ktPW) - Get help from our community and maintainers

 ## Quick Tour